-Students are introduced to fundamental ideas about story telling with a camera.
+In this course, students are introduced to fundamental ideas about story telling with a camera.
 The students learn and practice both single and multi-camera techniques.
 A series of projects will be assigned to enable students to encounter and practice acting and self-directing for the camera.
 Prerequisite: TH 202 or TH 203.
 Three credits.